• 1.

 Code of Canons of the Eastern Churches

-Canon Law for the Eastern Catholic churches, legislated by the Holy See
+Canon Law for the Eastern Catholic churches

-Overview: The Code of Canons of the Eastern Churches (Latin: Codex Canonum Ecclesiarum Orientalium, abbreviated CCEO) is the title of the 1990 codification of the common portions of the Canon Law for the 23 Eastern ...
+Overview: The Code of Canons of the Eastern Churches (CCEC; Latin: Codex Canonum Ecclesiarum Orientalium, abbreviated CCEO) is the title of the 1990 work which is a codification of the common portions of the canon ...

 0 0